-History majors may choose to specialize in one or more historical subfields among the Department's particular strengths - American, British/West European, Middle Eastern/Islamic, Military, Asian, or Russian History- or in a thematic area that crosses these geographical boundaries, by taking at least four relevant upper-division courses.
-It is not mandatory to choose a concentration, and students may choose to complete multiple concentrations.
+History majors may choose to specialize in one or more historical subfields among the Department's particular strengths - American, British/West European, Middle Eastern/Islamic, Military, Asian, or Russian History- or in a thematic area that crosses these geographical boundaries, by taking at least three relevant upper-division courses.
+At least one concentration is required of History majors, and students may choose to complete multiple concentrations.
 For all concentrations, HIS 260(I,D) and HIS 360(I): Topics in History; HIS 463(I) Seminar in History; HIS 491, 492: Departmental Thesis/Project; and transfer courses may be counted where appropriate.
+If HIS 101I or HIS 102I were used to fulfill 100 level major requirement, they may not be used to fulfill concentration requirements also.
 The concentrations are as follows: